statechannels/go-nitro/.adr/0007-virtualdefund-protocol.md

 ### Details

 Alice will be programmed to construct a final state for V **which has its outcome adjusted with the latest voucher.** There is an opportunity for her to be malicious here and send a lower voucher / stale voucher.
-She sends the state to Bob in a message.
-The message has a header (or type) “virtual defund instigation message” and includes sufficient data for Bob to verify that the update is acceptable: the final state and the signature.
-He will need to compute the effective voucher amount himself (Alice could send it, but Bob needs to verify anyway).
+She sends the state to the other participants in a message.
+The message has a header (or type) “virtual defund instigation message” and includes sufficient data for those participants to verify that the update is acceptable: the final state and the signature.
+Bob will need to compute the effective voucher amount himself (Alice could send it, but Bob needs to verify anyway).
+This is so he can check it against his local largest voucher.
+Intermediaries need to check for reclaimability.

-Bob’s client will get this message and trigger a verification procedure.
+Bob’s client will get the message and trigger a verification procedure.
 All he cares about is that the adjusted outcome is **as good or better as** he expects given _his_ latest voucher.
 So if the special message comes in ahead of the actual latest voucher, he will be pleasantly surprised and continue with the protocol.
 If a malicious message comes in (Alice knowingly sending a low voucher), he will ignore it.

-At this point Alice and Bob have agreed on a final state with an appropriate adjustment.
-Irene did not need to be involved in that.
-Bob sends his signature and Alice’s signature to Irene.
-When she has both signatures, she adds her own and broadcasts to Alice and Bob.
+If every one is happy / successfully verifies, signatures will be broadcast and all parties now hold a finalization proof.

 In the final round, the leader in each ledger channel proposes that V is defunded, and the follower agrees.

-Once the finalisation proof is broadcast to all participants, the protocol progresses in the same way as virtual funding, only with guarantees being removed (instead of added) to the ledger channels.
+The protocol progresses in the same way as virtual funding, only with guarantees being removed (instead of added) to the ledger channels.
 This is described in [ADR 0003](./0003-consensus-ledger-channels.md).

 ### Upsides